 What do hedgehogs eat?

-Hedgehogs are very much the gardener’s friend, eating those invertebrates such slugs, beetles, earwigs and caterpillars that the gardener loves to hate.
+Hedgehogs are very much the gardener’s friend, eating those invertebrates such slugs, beetles, earwigs and caterpillars which the gardener loves to hate.
 Hedgehogs also love worms and will eat millipedes that many predators find distasteful.

 It is a good idea to place the food in a feeding station to stop cats and dogs from stealing the food and to keep the hedgehog safe from predators whilst eating.
 A feeding station should have a tunnel entrance or maze design to prevent badgers or dogs attacking the hedgehog and a liftable lid to allow you to put in dishes of water and food.
 You can either make your own or buy one of ours.
+Our Hogilo House acts as a great feeding station during the summer, and a hibernation station during the winter.

 PLEASE FEED HEDGEHOGS IN DRY WEATHER – OFFERING MEATY PET FOOD AND FRESH WATER CAN BE A LIFESAVER